Progestin-Only Hormonal Birth Control: Pill and Injection

 - It thickens and decreases the amount of cervical mucus.
 This makes it difficult for sperm to enter the uterus and fertilize an egg.

-You must return to your health care provider every 13 weeks for repeated injections.
+You must return to your health care professional every 13 weeks for repeated injections.
 The repeat injection can be given up to 2 weeks late (15 weeks from the last injection).
 If it is given more than 2 weeks late, you will need to avoid sexual intercourse or use a backup method of birth control, such as condoms, for the next 7 days.

 - The injection does not need to be taken daily.